The Menu-Size Complexity of Revenue Approximation: Lower Bound on Revenue-Approximation Complexity

 Before proceeding to the proof, we roughly sketch the intuition underlying it.
-Consider an auction that loses less than, say, a $\frac{1}{10n}$ fraction of the revenue.
-This means that for most of the $2^n$ possible bundles of desired items, the payment extracted from a buyer interested in (precisely the items in) that bundle must be higher than the bundle size minus $\nicefrac{1}{2}$.
-Let us say that a buyer type that is interested in (precisely the items in) a bundle $S$ \emph{pays full price} if the auction extracts a payment higher than $|S|-\nicefrac{1}{2}$ from a buyer of this type.
+Consider a mechanism that loses less than, say, a $\frac{1}{10n}$ fraction of the revenue.\footnote{Note that since the optimal revenue is $\nicefrac{n}{2}$, a $\frac{1}{10n}$ fraction of the optimal revenue is $\nicefrac{1}{20}$, so we will in fact also show that when all item distributions are supported on $[0,1]$, to guarantee an additive loss of at most a fixed $\nicefrac{1}{20}$, a menu size that is exponential in $n$ is required.} This means that for most of the $2^n$ possible bundles of desired items, the payment extracted from a buyer interested in (precisely the items in) that bundle must be higher than the bundle size minus $\nicefrac{1}{2}$.
+Let us say that a buyer type that is interested in (precisely the items in) a bundle $S$ \emph{pays full price} if the mechanism extracts a payment higher than $|S|-\nicefrac{1}{2}$ from a buyer of this type.
 The basic idea is that, roughly speaking, if a buyer type that is interested in a bundle $S$ pays full price, then this buyer type ``should'' have a menu entry ``for itself'' that allocates $S$ for a price close to $|S|$.
 The reason is that two buyer types interested in bundles of different sizes cannot both choose the same entry and both pay full price (as the buyer type interested in the smaller-sized bundle would not want to buy at the ``full price'' of the other buyer).
 We note that it is true that buyer types interested in identically sized bundles $T\ne S$ can still ``share'' the same menu entry and both pay full price; indeed, this can happen if the entry that they both choose allocates the union $S \cup T$ for a price close to $|S|=|T|$.
 This, however, would imply that a buyer type interested in $S \cup T$ does not pay full price, since this menu entry already offers a discount for the bundle $S\cup T$.
 Our proof formalizes this intuition: if ``too many'' buyer types pay full price and choose the same menu entry (which must be the case with a small menu that extracts almost all of the revenue), then we show that buyer types interested in many subsets or their union cannot pay full price, leading to a significant loss in revenue.